-Russian Lawyer: Donald Trump Jr. Wanted Dirt On DNC ‘So Badly’
+Russian Lawyer: Donald Trump Jr. Wanted Dirt on DNC ‘So Badly’

 “And the other individual who was in the same meeting, but all the time he was looking at his phone,” she continued.
 “He was reading something.
 He never took any active part in the conversation.
 That was Mr. Manafort.”

 So, make of all that what you will.
 Veselnitskaya seems roughly as credible a source as anyone from team Trump — which is to say, not very credible at all.
-Specifically, the suggetion that she never offered incriminating information about the DNC, and that Donald Trump Jr. merely hallucinated that offer in his voracious hunger for opposition research, like a dehydrated desert traveler teased by a mirage of an oasis, seems implausible.
+Specifically, the suggestion that she never offered incriminating information about the DNC, and that Donald Trump Jr. merely hallucinated that offer in his voracious hunger for opposition research, like a dehydrated desert traveler teased by a mirage of an oasis, seems implausible.

 Regardless, all these details appear secondary to the one that the Times revealed last night, and which Trump Jr. has been unable to credibly refute: After being invited to participate in a Russian government conspiracy to aid his father’s candidacy, Trump Jr. didn’t call the FBI, but rather, his dad’s campaign manager.